 - Liquid damage and collisions in the event of a natural disaster, such as a flood or earthquake.

 - Intentional damage or destruction, such as neglect, misuse, vandalism, etc.

 Because you own your laptop, the university is not responsible for replacing stolen laptops.
 Never leave your laptop unattended.
 We strongly encourage you to add your laptop to your homeowner’s or renter’s insurance.

-If your laptop is bundled with SafeWare, you have 6 months of theft protection.
-If your laptop is stolen within these 6 months, you pay a $100 deposit and Safeware will completely replace your laptop without affecting your coverage for the next four years.
+If your laptop is bundled with Safeware, you have 6 months or one year, depending on when you purchased, of theft protection.
+If your laptop is stolen within this time, you pay a $100 deposit and Safeware will completely replace your laptop without affecting your coverage for the next four years.
 You will, however, be required to submit a police report and pay a $100 deductible for each theft incident.
 This is the only circumstance in which you will be responsible for a deductible.